What does a good mild traumatic brain injury recovery program look like? That’s what this article is here to show you!

 Cognitive rest is an important aspect of mild traumatic brain injury treatment.

-In order to practice cognitive rest, you don’t need to quit thinking entirely.
-You’ll just need to avoid mentally taxing activities like, for example, multitasking.
+To practice cognitive rest, you don’t need to quit thinking.
+You just need to avoid mentally taxing activities.

 Here are some suggestions to help you get enough cognitive rest and let your brain recover: